edespino/cloudberry-site/docs/sql-stmts/fetch.md

 **`forward_direction`**

 Defines the fetch direction and number of rows to fetch.
-Only forward fetches are allowed in Cloudberry Database.
+Only forward fetches are allowed in Apache Cloudberry.
 It can be one of the following:

 **`NEXT`**